 A last neighborhood that I want to mention, is Downtown.
 Downtown is the Egyptian culture in one of its most extreme compositions.
 It must be one of the most crowded areas on Earth.
 People are selling stuff at every corner of the street, hanging clothes they sell on the fences of the street.
 The ground floor of every building contains only shop, so you won’t find a ground floor apartment in this area.
 In this area, almost everything is cheap.
 People on the street make fun all the time or will try to sell you something.

 Choosing the right neighborhood is very important.
 Taking into account different factors like environment, facilities and crowded, the most important factor in Cairo is distance.
 The city of Cairo is larger than you would expect.

-When you have chosen your neighborhood, you need to start thinking about the right apartment.
+You have chosen your neighborhood, now you need to start thinking about the right apartment.
 The easiest way is to rent a furnished apartment.
 When you want to stay for a longer period of time, you can also choose to furnish your residence by yourself.
 In the best areas, there are very cheap and very expensive apartments for rent, it really depends on your budget in the end.
 The cheap apartments are commonly very bad maintained.

 When you don’t have so much requirements for living, such an apartment can be an easy choice.
 These flats can be found easily on Facebook.
 The better apartments, are easier found when contacting a real estate company in Maadi Cairo, Egypt.

 When you are dealing with a real estate Agency, you need to know a few things.
 An owner from an apartment, can go to more than one brokerage office to ask him to find a tenant.
 The agent who connects a tenant to the owner, gets the commission.
 So real estate companies can be aggressive, trying to be faster than their competitors.
 Make sure this does not influence your decision.
 Second, make sure that you’ll find a proper company.
 Not all companies who are calling themselves real estate companies are professional.
 Take your time to check out the website.
 A professional company, will have the best apartments for rent in Maadi.
 Villas for rent in Maadi, & Villas for rent in Katameya Heights.

 When you sign up for an expat forum, you will be contacted by some people with Arabic names, who are offering help.
 I can imagine that you are a very nice person, who is contacted by a lot of people.
 In this case, you can be sure that these people want to make some money.
 In a good or a bad way, if you are contacted by somebody, it would be best to ignore and stay away from such people or messages.
 It is good to know locals in Egypt and it is fun to have some Egyptian friends.
 However, in the beginning I’ll advise you to get your first help from expats and not from Egyptians.
 The unemployment rate in Egypt is very high at the moment, and the exchange rate of the Egyptian Pound is very bad.
 When you come as a foreigner to Egypt, these people will see you as a walking wallet.